 A standard offer is a rate a customer would pay for energy if their contract with an energy provider has expired, or if they never signed up to a contract in the first place.
 It is essentially a ‘default rate’.

-Customers that are ‘in-contract’ pay a market offer rate.
+Customers tend to be on a market offer contract set up by energy retailers which usually include discounts and competitive rates.
 A market offer is typically significantly cheaper than a standard offer.

 What is it?